twolfson/twolfson.com/articles/testing-with-other-services.md

 });
 ```

-*Hosted example can be found at https://gist.github.com/twolfson/4dfa7dcdcb42b592c048*
+> Hosted example can be found at https://gist.github.com/twolfson/4dfa7dcdcb42b592c048

 # Mocked yet accurate responses
-Sometimes we want to test against data in hard to generate scenarios (e.g. a search is empty, a creation date is in 1970).
+Sometimes we want to test against data in hard to generate scenarios (e.g. a search is empty, missing property).
 We can combine [eight-track][] and [fixed-server][] to receive normal data, then modify it for our fixture.

 ```js
 // Load in dependencies